steven-wolfman/ubc-term-finder/dev-story.md

 ## Publishing an npm Package

 [npm](https://www.npmjs.com/) maintains a repository of packages that are easy to install and use.
 We want to make our package available for others to use there.
-We've already configured many elements relevant to `npm` package publication in [`package.json`](package.json) (the project name/description, which files to include, the entry point to the package, etc.), but we just used `1.0.0` as the version.
+We've already used [`npm init`](https://docs.npmjs.com/cli/v7/commands/npm-init) to configure many elements relevant to `npm` package publication in [`package.json`](package.json) (the project name/description, which files to include, the entry point to the package, etc.), but we just used `1.0.0` as the version.
 According to semantic versioning ([semver](https://semver.org/)), that's fine, but it does mean we should have a reasonably stable public API.
 Since we may not be there yet, we'll instead start with version `0.0.1` in `package.json`:

 ```javascript
 "version": "0.0.1",